TheFreeCoin/DEFI-freefinance-document/code/contributing/README.md

 ---
-description: Thank you for expressing your interest in contributing to PancakeSwap!
+description: Thank you for expressing your interest in contributing to FreeFinance!
 ---

 # Contributing